esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 		- Magnifiers
 		- Text-to-speech
 		- Speech recognition
-		- Alternate keyboards (switches, sip & puff, etc.)
+		- Alternate keyboards
+			- switches = small number of keys (maybe 3)
+				- There's different switch interfaces you can enable.
+			- sip & puff = control your computer with a joystick that yo
+				- etc.

 ## Useful resources